oceanprotocol/docs/content/concepts/production-network.md

 "Network" is sometimes shortened to just "Net."

-[Ocean Tokens](/concepts/ocean-tokens/) can, in principle, live in any EVM network.
+[Ocean Tokens](/concepts/ocean-tokens/) can, in principle, live in any EVM-compatible network.
 The ones sold in the Ocean Protocol token sale were in the Ethereum Mainnet (and still were, at the time of writing).
 For more information, see [the page about Ocean Tokens](/concepts/ocean-tokens/).